ivao-brasil/booking.br.ivao.aero/README.md

 Translations are done in 4 easy to follow steps.

 - [ ] Go to `../src/i18n/locales/` folder and copy the en-us.ts file and rename to the language you will be translating [see Language Codes for correct naming procedure](https://www.andiamo.co.uk/resources/iso-language-codes/)
 - [ ] On line 3 and the final line of your new language translation, change `const enUsTranslations` to represent your new language.
-Example `const ruRUTranslations` if you were translating to Russian
+Example `const ruRUTranslations` if you were translating to Russian.
+For simplicity sakes we will use Russian for the rest of the tutorial.

 ```js
 import { Translations } from "types/Translations";